sparkleformation/sparkle_formation/docs/anatomy.md

 the complete list of required and optional options, see the individual resource documentation.

+Resource availability is not consistent across providers.
+SparkleFormation's resources support is based on AWS, and not all resources will be available on other platforms.
+See the [resource reference](resource-reference.md) table for more information.

 The prior example included the following resources:
 - cfn_user: The IAM user for the stack, which will be used to provision stack resources.